Starting Therapy: What to Expect

 How to Get the Most Out of Therapy

-• Be open and honest – You don’t have to share everything right away, but being honest about your feelings and thoughts will help the process.
+• Be open and honest.
+You don’t have to share everything right away, but being honest about your feelings and thoughts will help move the process in the right direction.

 Taking the First Step